hurtn/datalake-on-ADLS/README.md

 # Building a Datalake on ADLS
 This repo takes a deeper look into access control and data lake configuration.
-It includes code snippets to demonstrate how various elements of the lake can be provisioned through the RESTful APIs.
+It includes code snippets to demonstrate how various elements of the lake can be provisioned through the RESTful APIs to support LakeOps.

-To get started, read the guidance on Understanding access control and data lake configurations in ADLS Gen2
+To get started, read the guidance on [Understanding access control and data lake configurations in ADLS Gen2](https://github.com/hurtn/datalake-on-ADLS/blob/master/Understanding%20access%20control%20and%20data%20lake%20configurations%20in%20ADLS%20Gen2.md)

 For further reading material on ADLS and data lakes in general please see the following recommended resources: